Excel VBA – Create, Delete, Exists, Copy, Move, Open Folder Operation

 - and so on …

 Yes.
 It is all possible from within the Excel vba code.
-You just have to use this Quick reference Table.
+You could also use the Quick reference Table below the code snippets.

 And that is not the end.
 There is more examples as well …